chrisbrownie/flamingkeys.com/_posts/2010-09-15-server-2008-r2-wireless-on-laptop.md

   my iPhone 4 and ASUS EeePC were connected and working fine over my apartment's WiFi connection...
 ---
-<p>This afternoon I decided to install Windows Server 2008 R2 on one of my laptops.
+This afternoon I decided to install Windows Server 2008 R2 on one of my laptops.
 Immediately it found most of the drivers, including my wireless network adapter.
 Fanatastic, says I. I was quickly lead to disappointment however as it could not find any wireless networks.
-This was confusing for a few moments but then I realised my iPhone 4 and ASUS EeePC were connected and working fine over my apartment's WiFi connection.</p>
+This was confusing for a few moments but then I realised my iPhone 4 and ASUS EeePC were connected and working fine over my apartment's WiFi connection.

-<p>I tried disabling and re-enabling the NIC, still couldn't see any networks.
+I tried disabling and re-enabling the NIC, still couldn't see any networks.
 Rebooted the machine, updated the drivers, still no dice.
 To services.msc we go!
-Here I noticed the absence of ye old faithful 'WLAN AutoConfig' service.</p>
+Here I noticed the absence of ye old faithful 'WLAN AutoConfig' service.

-<p>This service (I soon discovered) is a piece of cake to install.
+This service (I soon discovered) is a piece of cake to install.
 Open up Server Manager and click on Features.
 Choose Add Features in the Features pane, then check the box for "Wireless LAN Service'.
-Click Next, then click Install.</p>
+Click Next, then click Install.

-<p>Windows will chug away happily for a moment or two while it installs the service.
+Windows will chug away happily for a moment or two while it installs the service.
 Once it's completed click on Close.
-You will now be able to connect to your wireless network using the same method as other Windows 7/Vista devices.</p>
+You will now be able to connect to your wireless network using the same method as other Windows 7/Vista devices.